Battle for Zavislensky bridgehead: Battle

-On February 27, an operational group of cavalry general Rudolf von Frommel was formed as part of the combined division of Major General Karl Dieffenbach from the regiments of the 11th Army Corps, the consolidated brigade of Major General Dietrich Karl Hermann Freiherr von Stein from the 17th and 13th army corps, the reinforced reserve brigade of Major General R. von Zenker, the 25th reserve corps (49th and 50th reserve divisions, the consolidated reserve division of Lieutenant General von Menges) and the 9th Cavalry Division.
-The group was reinforced with heavy artillery - 12 batteries of 15cm howitzers, 4 batteries of 10cm heavy guns, a battery of 21cm mortars.
+On February 27, German operational group of cavalry general Rudolf von Frommel was formed as part of the combined division of Major General Karl Dieffenbach from the regiments of the XI Corps, the consolidated brigade of Major General Dietrich Karl Hermann Freiherr von Stein from the 17th and XIII Corps, the reinforced reserve brigade of Major General R. von Zenker, the XXV Reserve Corps (49th and 50th Reserve Sivisions, the consolidated reserve division of Lieutenant General von Menges) and the 9th Cavalry Division.
+The group was reinforced with heavy artillery - 12 batteries of 150mm howitzers, 4 batteries of 100mm heavy guns, a battery of 210mm mortars.

-On March 5, the divisions of Dieffenbach and Menges, the brigades of Stein and Zenker broke through the Russian defenses on the river Pilica in a section of 8 km and began to develop an offensive to the north, cutting off Russian troops from Warsaw.
+On March 5, the divisions of Dieffenbach and Menges, the brigades of Stein and Zenker broke through the Russian defenses on the Pilica River in a section of 8 km and began to develop an offensive to the north, cutting off Russian troops from Warsaw.
 The Germans captured 3,400 prisoners and 20 machine guns.
-The headquarters of the 5th Army began urgently transferring regiments from the 4th Army Corps to the breakthrough site (1st Rifle Brigade, II Brigade of the 2nd Infantry Division) and brought the 25th Infantry Division into battle; a neighbor from the left flank - the commander of the 4th Army, General of Infantry A. Evert - sent the Germans to the flank from behind the Pilica river of the 18th Infantry Division of the 14th Army Corps.
+The headquarters of the 5th Army began urgently transferring regiments from the 4th Army Corps to the breakthrough site (1st Rifle Brigade, 2nd Brigade of the 2nd Infantry Division) and brought the 25th Infantry Division into battle; a neighbor from the left flank - the commander of the 4th Army, General of Infantry A. Evert - sent the Germans to the flank from behind the Pilica river of the 18th Infantry Division of the 14th Army Corps.

-On March 6, the 5th Army, in which the group of Lieutenant General N. Korotkevich was formed, and the detachment of Lieutenant General P. Papengut from the 4th Army, launched a counterattack and pushed the Germans back, but after the start of attacks on the Russian Grenadier Corps from the German army of infantry general Remus von Woyrsch near Łopuszno and the resumption of the onslaught of the Frommel group left Żdżary.
+On March 6, the 5th Army, in which the group of Lieutenant General N. Korotkevich was formed, and the detachment of Lieutenant General P. Papengut from the 4th Army, launched a counterattack and pushed the Germans back, but after the start of attacks on the Russian Grenadier Corps from the German army of Infantry General Remus von Woyrsch near Łopuszno and the resumption of the onslaught of the Frommel group left Żdżary.

 On March 7, Korotkevich's detachment was reinforced by militia brigades, the 59th Infantry Division and the 6th Siberian Rifle Division.
 The Landwehr Corps stopped attacking due to deteriorating weather and lack of ammunition, and from March 8 went on the defensive.
-To develop the offensive, A. von Mackensen decided to completely transfer the 11th, 13th and 17th army corps to R. von Frommel.
+To develop the offensive, A. von Mackensen decided to completely transfer the XI, XIII, and XVII Corps to R. von Frommel.

-Attempts by the detachments of N. Korotkevich and P. Papengut to restore the situation on the Pilica River were unsuccessful.
+Attempts by the detachments of Korotkevich and Papengut to restore the situation on the Pilica River were unsuccessful.
 Attempts to advance were thwarted by the dominance of German heavy artillery.
 On March 8-10, in the battles for Domanevice, all Russian attacks were repulsed by the Germans.

-On March 1, R. von Frommel's group (G. von Menges's division, 22nd and 38th infantry, 9th cavalry divisions, X. von Stein's brigade) resumed attacks.
+On March 1, R. von Frommel's group (G. von Menges's Division, 22nd and 38th Infantry, 9th Cavalry Divisions, X. von Stein's brigade) resumed attacks.
 The defense of the Russian troops of the 5th Army turned out to be stronger this time: despite the new trophies (in total, during the fighting, the Germans captured 7,150 soldiers and officers and 16 machine guns), the Germans failed to move forward.